Do I need a referral from my GP?

 Do you treat adults?

 Yes, absolutely.
-The Mindful Clinic specialises in child, adolescent and family-based therapy.
+The Mindful Clinic works with children, adolescents and their families.
 However, at least half of our clients are adults over the age of 20.
 Perhaps you require support for anxiety or depression, or maybe you're just feeling a bit stuck at the moment; please contact us to discuss your needs.

 I'm new to this.
 How does the process work?